FranBlz/IMDEA_privsec/README.md

 1. Created a clean browser template with manually imported mitmproxy ca-certificate and secure DNS disabled (because of weird behaviours between Chrome and Debian OS certificates).
 2. Created `template_2` to add extension "I still don't care about cookies" extension to browser template to bypass the consent requests on each site.
+3. Some cookies are featured on a list stored in `template_2`, possibly coming from the extensions used to bypass cookie consent warnings.

 ### General